Skip to main content

 Shows active network connections with protocol details, states, addresses, ports, and performance metrics.

-Provides both aggregated and detailed views of TCP and UDP connections for IPv4 and IPv6, including connection direction (listen, inbound, outbound), process information, cgroup/container/service enrichment when available, and TCP performance metrics (RTT, retransmissions).
+Provides both aggregated and detailed views of TCP and UDP connections for IPv4 and IPv6, including connection direction (listen, inbound, outbound), process information, cgroup/container/service enrichment when available, and TCP performance metrics (RTT, retransmissions) on platforms that expose those TCP details.

 AspectDescription